naturalis/tomatogenome-en-tibi-cpdna/data/README.md

   format.
 This is useful for mapping the *En Tibi* reads against.
 - [query.fasta](query.fasta) contains the genes of the chloroplast genome as separate records in a fasta file.
 This is useful as input for BLAST searches to discover cpDNA markers at NCBI.

+  Also, it contains the [pipeline] (Pipeline.md) of the whole analysis.